radams-creator/SFmerge/README.md

 - Replace the simple token engine with a more powerful parser that supports conditionals and loops (e.g., via the Apex `Template` library or custom Apex).

+## Google Sheets helper scripts

+The `scripts/currencyMailMerge.gs` file contains a Google Apps Script utility that adds mail merge-friendly helper columns for currency data in Google Sheets.
+To use it:

+1. Copy the file contents into the Script Editor for your spreadsheet (`Extensions → Apps Script`).
+2. Select the range of cells that contains your currency data (include the header row if you want helper column headers).
+3. Run `createMailMergeCurrencyColumns` from the Script Editor.
+The script inserts new columns to the right of the selection that contain the displayed currency values stored as plain text so mail merges keep their formatting.

 ## Disclaimer

 This implementation is intended as a starting point.
 Review, test, and secure